-In Wisconsin, Gov. Walker’s proposal would disallow collective bargaining for most government benefits, but not for wages.
+In Wisconsin, Governor Scott Walker’s proposal would disallow collective bargaining for most government benefits, but not for wages.
 Meanwhile, future wages would be capped at the federal Consumer Price Index, unless a voter referendum determined otherwise.
 As far as the bill’s particulars, union members are asked to contribute 5.8 percent of their salaries toward their pensions and 12.6 percent toward health insurance premiums.
-As a point of comparison, the Bureau of Labor Statistics reports an average health care contribution of 20 percent for private industry employees, and the Employee Benefits Research Institute calculated the average employee contribution from take-home pay for retirement at 7.9 percent in 2009.
+As a point of comparison, the Bureau of Labor Statistics reports an average health-care contribution of 20 percent for private industry employees, and the Employee Benefits Research Institute calculates the average employee contribution from take-home pay for retirement at 7.9 percent in 2009.

 Union officials complain these governors are bypassing collective bargaining agreements to impose the cuts, and argue that many state and local government workers have sacrificed wage increases in recent years to keep health care co-insurance payments low and to maintain defined benefit pension plans, which have been largely replaced in the private sector by defined contribution 401(k) plans.
 Though union members continue to protest vigorously in Wisconsin, union membership has been on and continues to steadily decline.
 In fact for the first time in history, government workers accounted for the majority of all union members.